 (University of Melbourne), visiting February-March 2011.

-Prof. Mould (hosted by Matthew Colless) will be working with AAO staff on mapping the dark matter distribution using the 6dFGS.
+Prof. Mould (hosted by Matthew Colless) worked with AAO staff on mapping the dark matter distribution using the 6dFGS.

 - Professor John Peacock,